mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 And more features to come, such as:

-- Design save history with configuration compare within the Console
+- Saving history with comparison of saved configurations within Design Area
 - Project configuration import from a runtime
 - ...and more, check out the [roadmap section](#roadmap-and-future-improvements) for further information